-The “Sport of Kings” is one of the oldest and most loved sports in the entirety of the globe.
-Archaeological records suggest that horse racing was around in the times of Ancient Greece, Babylon and the glory days of Egypt.
+The “Sport of Kings” is one of the oldest and most loved sports in the globe’s entirety.
+Archaeological records suggest that horse racing was around in Ancient Greece, Babylon, and Egypt’s glory days.

-It became more of a spectator sport during the times of the Roman Empire, especially under the reign of Caligula.
-The mad Roman Emperor absolutely loved horses and even got his favourite horse Incitatus a place in the historic Roman Senate:
+It became more of a spectator sport during the Roman Empire, especially under the reign of Caligula.
+The mad Roman Emperor absolutely loved horses and even got his favorite horse Incitatus a place in the historic Roman Senate:

-With a history so rich, it is of little surprise that horse racing has established itself as the second most popular spectator sport in the UK.
-Back in 2013, the iconic jumps meeting at Cheltenham attracted more than 235,000 people with multi-million pounds being spent on the betting.
-On top of this, many believe that Cheltenham 2015 will be even better supported in terms of attendance and in the betting.
+With a rich history, it is of little surprise that horse racing has established itself as the second most popular spectator sport in the UK.
+In 2013, the iconic jumps meeting at Cheltenham attracted more than 235,000 people, with multi-million pounds spent on the betting.
+On top of this, many believe that Cheltenham 2015 will be even better supported in terms of attendance and betting.

-Yet despite its popularity, something that is only going to continue increase, we take the art of horse racing for granted.
+Yet despite its popularity, something that will continue to increase, we take the art of horse racing for granted.
 Not only do the jockeys that sit in the saddle put themselves at grave risk every race – AP McCoy, the greatest jumps jockey in history, has broken nearly every bone in his body – but there is also a certain degree of science involved in horse racing, a fact that is nearly always overlooked.

 AP McCoy by Paolo Camera

 Horses can gain an aerodynamic advantage if they can get into the horse’s slipstream in front, much like in motor racing.
 Drafting, as it is called, can see a performance increase by two percent, which is the difference between finishing first and fifth.

 A jockey using the draft approach would tuck in behind the leading horses and use them as a wind buffer.
 By allowing the horses in front to tire due to them battling wind resistance, you can save your horse’s energy reserves until the final dash.